 When you are ready to leave the park, there are a couple of landmarks close by that you could visit.
 To the West of the park you will find museum mile.
 A few of the most popular museums here are the American Museum of Natural History, The Met, and the Guggenheim Museum.
 Depending on which museum you chose, will depend on what area you will be in to explore.
 Post Central Park you could end up in Upper West Side, Upper East Side, or back in midtown near Times Square.

-Day 7 is here!
+Day 7 of our New York itinerary is here!
 Now we said that you may need two days in Brooklyn to cover it all.
 We have a couple more favorite attractions to tell you about there.
 First is Prospect Park!
 Prospect Park is home to a smaller green space than Central Park, but has the same amount of beauty.
 On Sunday’s this is where Brooklyn’s famous Smorgasburg is held.
 Smorgasburg is a food festival that is held during the warmer months on the weekends.
-They have over 100 food vendors that come prepared with their best and most unique offerings!
 Saturday’s it is in Williamsburg and on Sunday it is in Prospect Park.
 Another favorite to visit is the Brooklyn Museum.
 This museum is home to over 1.5 million works and is know for it’s expansive collection of Egyptian and African art.
 And last but not least, Brooklyn’s Botanic Garden!
 Enjoy the 52 acres of pure bliss!

 This part of Brooklyn is also nice to walk around in.
 You will see beautiful brownstones, boutique shops and restaurants as well as lots of street art.
 It definitely has a different feel to it compared to Manhattan.
 You may also find your self near the Barclay’s Center.
 This is Brooklyn’s 5 year old state of the art arena.
-Basketball, ice hockey, and very famous performers perform here.
+Basketball and ice hockey games are held here along with concerts.
 It’s unique architecture makes it stick out against the grit, but it is a very cool building to pass by!
 Stop by for a game if you are here during the right season!

 We recommend the New York Pass for trips where you want to buy a day pass (for up to 10 days) that allows you to view as many NYC attractions as you like.
 This pass is also great if you don’t want to commit to which attractions you want to see beforehand.
 This pass is also ideal for lovers of museums, as most of these have a fast track option!